 What is the project and why is it important?

 An estimated 10% of all recreational and commercial crab pots are lost or abandoned in Barnegat Bay each year due to various reasons, including from storms and from passing boats accidentally cutting lines.
 These derelict crab pots can damage sensitive habitats, create navigational hazards, and continue to trap and kill various marine species including harvestable crabs (a phenomenon called ghost fishing), resulting in lost catch opportunities and financial losses for fishermen.
-This project is not only working to remove these derelict pots, but also to better understand how many pots are lost in Barnegat Bay and what their impacts are.
+This project not only worked to remove these derelict pots, but also to better understand how many pots are lost in Barnegat Bay and what their impacts are.

 The project partners identified and removed crab pots during two annual closed seasons for blue crab, typically December to March.
 Monmouth University and MATES developed an inventory of all retrieved derelict pots during this time, which includes photographs of the pots, descriptions of all bycatch, and if pots include Terrapin Bycatch Reduction Devices (BRDs).
 The project also surveyed the commercial and recreational fishing community to gather information on the percentage of pots lost annually and to help develop a long-term reporting system for lost pots.
 All salvageable pots retrieved by the project were returned to their owners or made available to local crabbers, while non-salvageable pots were broken down and disposed of at the Barnegat Bay Fishing for Energy collection bin.